Witchcraft, black magic, love potion, sorcery, faith healings…

 These are some of the things that most people associate with Siquijor, an island province in the Central Visayas region of the Philippines.
-While there is so much to do and see here – which is why I wrote this Siquijor Travel Guide – the tales of sorcery and black magic are truly interesting.
+While there is so much to do and see here – which is why I wrote this Siquijor Travel Guide – the tales of sorcery and black magic are what truly drew me there.

-Most areas in Siquijor have succumbed to a bit of modernization, so faith healers have remained on the outskirts.
+Most Siquijor neighborhoods have succumbed to a bit of modernization, so faith healers have remained on the outskirts.
 If you want to consult with one, you have to know the right people who just might help you.
-These are also the reasons why – for a long time – it is not as popular for tourists as its neighbors like Bohol and Cebu.
+These are also the reasons why – for a long time – it is not been as popular as staying in Bohol or Cebu.

 If there is anything good from it not being flocked by visitors, it’s that its beauty has remained intact for future generations to appreciate.
-Although it is slowly becoming a favorite among local and foreign tourists, Siquijor did not give in to the demands of modernization and maintained its mystique, while bewitching first-time visitors to return to its turquoise waters and century-old churches.
+Although it is slowly becoming a favourite among local and foreign tourists, Siquijor did not give in to the demands of full modernization.
+It maintains its mystique all the while bewitching first-time visitors to return to its turquoise waters and century-old churches.

 I happen to be one of those first-time visitors in August 2015.
 An airline was having a ticket promo, and I wanted to go somewhere that wasn’t fast-paced, a place where I can spend the day without rushing from one tourist spot to another.
 Siquijor has always intrigued me, and I wanted to debunk the reputation that many have believed to be true.